Getting Started

 Who can be involved with the space?

-Any active student, faculty, or staff of Columbia University can join the Makerspace!
+Any active student, faculty, or staff of Columbia University can join the Makerspace, including Barnard undergraduates, Medical Center affiliates, graduate students, etc.

-At this time we CAN NOT extend our facility to Alumni with a valid CU ID card.
+At this time we CAN NOT extend our facility to Alumni with a valid CUID card, former students, vendors/contractors,

 Using the Makerspace for a class?